 This plexus of vessels is clinically significant, as more than 90% of patients presenting with epistaxis will experience bleeding from this area.
 Trauma to the nasal bones can also cause transection of the anterior ethmoidal artery with resultant brisk, heavy intermittent bleeding.
 This may require the artery to be clipped and is, fortunately, a very rare occurrence.
 A blow to the face forceful enough to produce a nasal fracture may also produce fractures of the orbits, maxillary sinus, ethmoid sinus, and cribriform plate as well.

 Classification of Nasal Trauma

-Nasal fractures can be classified on a scale depicting the severity of the injury.
-An isolated nasal fracture is usually caused by low-velocity trauma.
-If the nose is fractured by high-velocity trauma then facial fractures are often an accompaniment.
+Nasal fractures can be classified on a scale that stratifies the severity of the injury.
+An isolated nasal bone fracture is usually caused by low-velocity trauma.
+If the nose is fractured by high-velocity trauma, facial fractures are more likely to occur concurrently.

 Type IIa: Simple, unilateral nondisplaced fracture